 - Sesame oil 1 tbsp

-- Spring onion whites 2 tbsp chopped
+- Spring onion whites 2 tablespoon chopped

-- Spring onion greens 1 tbsp chopped
+- Spring onion greens 1 tablespoon chopped

 - Heat a pan with enough water to immerse the broccoli in.

 - Once the water comes to a rolling boil, dunk the florets in and switch off flame.

 - Cover the pan and let it rest for 5 mins.

 - After 5 mins, drain water completely and rinse the florets in cold water.
 Set aside.